AdobeDocs/commerce-admin.en/help/stores-purchase/paypal.md

 To offer PayPal as a payment method in your store, you must have a PayPal [business account][1] and/or a [PayPal Payflow account][2].
 The account requirements are specified in the description of each PayPal solution.
 Your PayPal merchant account is also used to manage any [fraud filters](#paypal-fraud-management-filters) that are applied to purchases made from your store.

 Customers who use PayPal Express Checkout or Express Checkout for Payflow Pro must have a PayPal buyer account.
-PayPal Payments Standard (in some countries, called Website Payments Standard) can be used directly or through a buyer account, provided that the merchant enables PayPal Account Optional.
+PayPal Payments Standard (Website Payments Standard in some countries) can be used directly or through a buyer account when that the merchant enables _PayPal Account Optional_.
 By default, this parameter is enabled so that customers can choose to enter their credit card information or create a buyer account with PayPal.
 When disabled, customers must first create a PayPal buyer account before making a purchase.

 Website Payments Pro, Website Payments Pro Payflow Edition, Payflow Pro Gateway, and Payflow Link require customers to enter credit card information during checkout.